 The FindingLife Journey So Far

-What began as a film in honor of Sean evolved organically into an organization that connects students in the classroom to expeditions and adventurers around the world.
+What began as a documentary in honour of Sean evolved organically into an organization that connects students in the classroom to expeditions and adventurers around the world.

 2017 – FindingLife – The New Dream

 The new FindingLife platform is deep in development.
-It’s been my life’s work since I was 26 and now it’s all finally coming.
-I'm looking forward to the launch in 2019.
+It’s been my life’s work since I was 26 and now it’s finally coming together.

 2016 – Unclimbed Reaching the Summit